Grim-/Outward.Mount/docs/MountComponents.md

  GlideComp
-> This just adds the ability to lift a little off the ground.
+> This just adds the ability to lift a little off the ground when pressing dodge while mounted.

 ```xml
 <MountCompProp CompName="GlideComp" xsi:type="GlideCompProp">